Weyburn Mental Hospital

 |Building Style||Pavilion Plan|

 The Weyburn Mental Hospital was opened in December 1921 with a capacity of 900 patients.
 A total of 60 nurses were employed upon opening, plus an additional 60 attendants.
 The hospital received a surge of patients, forcing new buildings to be built just years after opening.
 The new buildings pushed the capacity to 3000 patients and staff, but even this was inadequate, and the majority of patients lived in cramped conditions.
-Many of the treatments used in the hospital in the early 1900s involved insulin therapy, hydrotherapy, lobotomies and electroshock therapy.

 In 1951, Dr Humphry Osmond and John Smythies joined the staffing team at Weyburn and transformed the entire operation of the hospital.
 Osmond hired a group of researchers to assist him in changing the hospital into a functioning research laboratory, and he performed a vast array of patient studies, experiments and observations in the name of understanding mental illness.
 In 1953, Osmond administered a dose of mescaline to English author, Aldous Huxley, who went on to write up his experience in his book The Doors of Perception.
 Osmond collaborated with Huxley to create a word which would adequately describe the LSD experience, and Huxley came up with ‘phanerothyme.’
 In a letter to Osmond, he wrote “To make this trivial world sublime, take half a gram of phanerothyme.”
 To which Osmond replied: “To fathom Hell or soar angelic, just take a pinch of psychedelic.”